Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure doorway turns and elevator depth before delivery day.

-• Rotate and swap seat cushions left-to-right to even out wear.
+• Rotate and swap seat cushions left to right to even out wear.

 FAQs